Mehralizada/holbertonschool-higher_level_programming/python-object_relational_mapping/README.md

 2. Filter states by user input

 Write a script that takes in an argument and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.

+3. SQL Injection...

+Wait, do you remember the previous task?
+Did you test "Arizona'; TRUNCATE TABLE states ; SELECT * FROM states WHERE name = '" as an input?